Lorenz map, inequality ordering and curves based on multidimensional rearrangements: Multi-attribute inequality comparisons

+is an inequality averse social evaluation functional of the form~(\ref{eq:eval}) with uniform measures on~$[0,1]^d$ in~(\ref{eq:weights}).
+So~$S(X)$ evaluates the social desirability of an allocation with a weighted sum of individual endowments, where the weights~$\Pi_{j=1}^d(1-u_j)$ are component-wise decreasing in the individual's rank~$u=(u_1,\ldots,u_d)$.

+The Gini index correspondingly takes the form~$G(X)=1-(2^d/d)S(X),$ with~$S$ as in~(\ref{eq:giniVQ}).
+For instance, in the case of bivariate allocations, (\ref{eq:Gini}) takes the form

-In expression~(\ref{eq:Gini-Social}), $\partial \psi_X(u)/\partial u_1 + \partial \psi_X(u)/\partial u_2$ is the sum of the two resource allocations of the individual in the population with vector rank~$(u_1,u_2)$.
+In expression~(\ref{eq:Gini-Social}), $Q_1(u)$ and~$Q_2(u)$ are the components of~$Q_{\tilde X}$, so that~$Q_1(u)+Q_2(u)$ is the sum of the two normalized resource allocations of the individual in the population with vector rank~$(u_1,u_2)$.
 Hence, the Gini index is indeed a weighted sum of outcomes, with weights~$(u_1+u_2-u_1u_2)$ increasing with the vector ranks~$(u_1,u_2)$.
 It is a genuinely multivariate extension in that the weighting scheme, hence the social evaluation of inequality, depends on multivariate ranks of individuals.